 Any type of light bulb can be used, not a specific one preferred.

 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

-No information to be found, except for the lamps he designed for Glasshütte Limburg.
+No information can be found unfortunately.
+Except for the lamps he designed for Glasshütte Limburg.
 17 of them received an iF Design Award.
-He designed many beautiful lamps for the company.
-The lamps that received an iF Design Award were all designed in the 1970s.
+Herbert Proft designed many beautiful lamps for the company.
+The lighting he designed that received an iF Design Award were all designed in the 70’s.

 Glasshüttenwerke Limburg GmbH

 Initially, the company was named Glasshüttenwerke Limburg GmbH and employed 80 people.
 The production range covered drinking vessels, mugs and many other types of catering glasses.

 Production capacities were increased and Glashütte Limburg became Europe’s largest lighting glass specialist within just a few years, employing almost 1000 people.

 The rapid expansion reached its limits at the end of the 50’s.
 The chairman of the glass-works Supervisory Council, Dr. Gottfried Boley, suggested in 1962 that the shares in the company held by the state of Hessen should be privatised.